 Let’s face the truth – hardly anyone actually enjoys cleaning.
-Not the actual act of doing it anyway.
 If you’re one of the many people who hates cleaning, read on for 12 cleaning motivation tips that might just inspire you.

 Luckily, over time, I realized I didn’t want to live in filth.
 The benefit of having cleaned started outweighing the pain of doing the cleaning.